The universal $p$-adic Gross-Zagier formula

 \subsubsection{Addendum to the historical overview: higher-rank cases}

 The general overview sketched in our opening page ignored a third important theme: Gross's framework has been generalised in \cite{ggp} to study special cycles attached to other pairs of groups $(\G, \H)$.
 Several works have explored the consequences towards the Be\u\i linson--Bloch--Kato conjecture of the possible non-vanishing of those cycles, most notably \cite{five}.
-On the other hand, non-vanishing \emph{criteria} in terms of $L$-functions have been obtained in a considerably more limited set of cases, related to triple product $L$-functions: see \cite{YZZ3, dr, bsv, bcf}.
-The relation with cyclotomic $p$-adic $L$-functions has not been studied beyond Heegner cycles.
+On the other hand, non-vanishing \emph{criteria} in terms of $L$-functions have been obtained in a considerably more limited set of cases, mostly related to triple-product $L$-functions \cite{YZZ3, xue, dr, bsv, bcf}.\footnote{In a related context, see also the very recent breakthrough of Li--Liu \cite{LL}.
+(Note added during revision.)} The relation with cyclotomic $p$-adic $L$-functions has not been studied beyond Heegner cycles.